vic/expat/README.md

 Expat lets you split patterns (be it for maps, lists, tuples, etc) into reusable bits being able to combine them and use them across Elixir libraries.

+If you are looking to validate Elixir data structures you might want to look at [Spec](https://github.com/vic/spec).
+You can always first conform your data with Spec and then pattern match on it with Expact to use some values inside of the conformed values.

 ## Extracting patterns into reusable bits

 Pattern matching on function heads is *the alchemist way* for dispatching to the